CALM-LMU/YeastMateDocs/docs/python.md

 ## Use the YeastMate Python module

-You can then use the YeastMate Python module directly in your scripts.
-To use the detection model, you need to additionally download our model weights file from [OSF](https://osf.io/287fr/?view_only=99d1fddb563b4253957f226c19c4113f) and add them to the `models` directory within the YeastMate repository.
-Alternatively you can also add your own model snapshots to this folder.

 To install the YeastMate module, navigate into the ```YeastMate``` folder and run the following command:

 ``` bash